19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Traffic ticket notice

-133\.—(1) Where a police officer or an employee of the Authority authorised in that behalf has reasonable grounds for believing that a person has committed an offence under this Act, he may, in lieu of applying to a court for a summons, immediately serve upon that person a prescribed notice, requiring that person to attend at the court described, at the hour and on the date specified in the notice.
+133\.—(1) Where a police officer or an employee of the Authority authorised in that behalf has reasonable grounds for believing that a person has committed an offence under this Act, he may, in lieu of applying to a court for a summons, immediately serve upon that person a notice, requiring that person to attend at the court described, at the hour and on the date specified in the notice.

 [28/95]

+[Act 28 of 2014 wef 01/02/2015]

 (2) A duplicate of the notice shall be prepared by the police officer and, if so required by a court, produced to the court.